Chart Color Schemes

 Population growth drivers in Hackham - Onkaparinga Hills are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on AreaSearch's analysis, Hackham - Onkaparinga Hills' population is around 7,394 as of Nov 2025.
-This reflects an increase of 519 people (7.5%) since the 2021 Census, which reported a population of 6,875 people.
-The change is inferred from the estimated resident population of 7,314 from the ABS as of June 2024 and an additional 236 validated new addresses since the Census date.
-This level of population equates to a density ratio of 312 persons per square kilometer.
-Hackham - Onkaparinga Hills' 7.5% growth since the 2021 census exceeded the SA3 area (4.9%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 78.8% of overall population gains during recent periods.
+Hackham - Onkaparinga Hills' population is approximately 7,331 as of February 2026.
+This figure reflects a growth of 456 people, representing a 6.6% increase since the 2021 Census, which recorded a population of 6,875.
+The change is inferred from the estimated resident population of 7,314 in June 2024 and an additional 243 validated new addresses since the Census date.
+This results in a population density ratio of 310 persons per square kilometer.
+Hackham - Onkaparinga Hills' growth rate exceeded that of its SA3 area by 0.2%, making it a growth leader in the region.
+Interstate migration contributed approximately 78.8% to the overall population gains during recent periods.

 Frequently Asked Questions - Population